-It provides water to what is known as domestic services – toilets, taps and sinks – in both commercial and domestic premises.
+By extension, a ballcock is an essential component in the system, as its job is to regulate the water level in the tank.
+The tank then provides water to what are known as domestic services – toilets, taps and sinks – in both commercial and domestic premises.
 It also acts as a back-up supply in the event of interruption to your mains water supply.
 Therefore, the water tank plays a key role in ensuring the smooth day-to-day operation of your building.

 Recently, we received a callout about a water leak on the floor of a plantroom.
 View below video for the Thermodial service engineer’s investigation, diagnosis and solution.

 The role of the service engineer and facility manager

 The video displays the importance of persisting in following an issue to a satisfactory engineering solution – uncovering the slits in the valve – rather than a cosmetic one.

 One of the dangers in this situation would have been if someone had mopped up the water in the plantroom and not reported it.
 Thankfully the local facility manager realised the potential danger and averted further overflows by calling in a HVAC service engineer.

 It is essential that water tanks are included as part of a planned preventative maintenance (PPM) regime not least because of the potential destructive nature of a water leak, but also for health reasons, protecting building occupants through legionella control.

 With a lot of water tanks located at the top of buildings, mains water is often piped up to the tank at high pressure, meaning any failure in that tank system could lead to leakages and the continuous out-flow of water at high-pressure.
 This could cause catastrophic water damage, ruining a building interior and its contents.

 Ballcocks are float devices that control the water flow into water tanks and cisterns.